 Nestled on the banks of the River Chaliyar, Iringal Crafts Village is sprawled over an area of 20 acres.
 Craftsmen and artisans here are always happy to display their products and also sell them to tourists.
 You will find art created with coconut shells, banana fibre, and other local materials that can be easily found in Kerala.
 Do not forget to buy some souvenirs as this will help the locals to survive and will also flourish Iringal handicrafts.

 25. Mananthavady – Go For A Kalaripayattu Bout

 A form of martial arts, Kalaripayattu was invented in Kerala and is believed to be as old as 3000 years.
-The traditional form has degraded with passing years but is resurfacing in the form of fitness and dance routines.
-It is believed that Shaolin, the Chinese form of martial arts, was originated from Kalaripayattu.
+The traditional form has degraded with the passing years but is resurfacing in the form of fitness and dance routines.
+It is believed that Shaolin, the Chinese form of martial arts, originated from Kalaripayattu.
 A show of the Kalaripayattu bout will take you through the history of Kerala.

 26. Chingoli – Indulge Ayurveda Session